Dteyn/ZFBTool/README.md

 [extract-all-thumbnails.py](https://github.com/Dteyn/ZFBTool/blob/master/src/extract-all-thumbnails.py)

+## .ZFB File Format

+The `.zfb` files used by the Data Frog SF2000 are custom files that include a thumbnail image and references to a ROM file.
+Here's a brief overview of how these files are structured:

+- The first 0xEA00 bytes: This portion is reserved for a thumbnail image in RGB565 RAW format with dimensions of 144x208px.

+- The following bytes: This portion contains the actual filename of the ROM in the "bin" folder, preceded by four `00` bytes and followed by two further `00` bytes.

+It's important to note that .zfb files for arcade games don't contain the actual game ROM, they only reference to it.

 ## Contact

 If you encounter any issues or have suggestions for improvements, feel free to open an issue on this repository.